eciodiniz/scenfirepy/README.md

 </p>

 `scenfirepy` is a Python library for building fire-size scenarios by selecting subsets of simulated fire events whose size distributions reproduce observed historical fire regimes.

-**scenfirepy** is a Python library for building fire-size scenarios by selecting subsets of simulated fire events whose size distributions reproduce observed historical fire regimes.
 Historical regimes can be characterized using raster-based fire information such as fire hazard, burned area, or fire severity, depending on data availability.